Security-Onion-Solutions/securityonion-docs/introduction.rst

 Security Onion Console (SOC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`soc` is the first thing you see when you log into Security Onion.
-It includes a new :ref:`alerts` interface which allows you to see all of your NIDS and HIDS alerts.
+It includes a new :ref:`alerts` interface which allows you to see all of your NIDS alerts from :ref:`suricata` and HIDS alerts from :ref:`wazuh`.

 .. image:: images/alerts.png
   :target: _images/alerts.png

-:ref:`soc` also includes a new :ref:`Hunt` interface for threat hunting which allows you to query not only your NIDS/HIDS alerts but also :ref:`zeek` logs and system logs.
+:ref:`soc` also includes a new :ref:`Hunt` interface for threat hunting which allows you to query not only your NIDS/HIDS alerts but also network metadata logs from :ref:`zeek` or :ref:`suricata` and any other logs that you may be collecting.

 .. image:: images/hunt.png
   :target: _images/hunt.png